-6. For the purpose of this paper and the principles, the term "risk data aggregation" means defining, gathering and processing risk data according to the bank's risk reporting requirements to enable the bank to measure its performance against its risk tolerance/appetite.
+8. For the purpose of this paper, the term "risk data aggregation" means defining, gathering and processing risk data according to the bank's risk reporting requirements to enable the bank to measure its performance against its risk tolerance/appetite.
 This includes sorting, merging or breaking down sets of data.